Architects: VTN Architects: Vo Trong Nghia, Daisuke Sanuki, Shunri Nishizawa

-From the architect.
+Text description provided by the architects.
 Whoever wanders around Saigon, a chaotic city with the highest density of population in the world, can easily find flower-pots crampped and displayed here and there all around the streets.
 This interesting custom has formed the amused character of Saigon over a long period of time and Saigonese love their life with a large variety of tropical plants and flowers in their balconies, courtyards and streets.

 The house, designed for a thirty-years-old couple and their mother, is a typical tube house constructed on the plot 4m wide and 20m deep.
 The front and back façades are entirely composed of layers of concrete planters cantilevered from two side walls.